EstateJS/sites/docs/docs/getting-started/1-playground.md

 # Playground

-Estate is a hosted cloud platform and a set of npm packages.
 The playground is a VSCode-like IDE that lets you develop Estate apps directly in your browser without needing to install anything.

 1. Click the button below and open the playground in a new tab.